JohannesNakayama/JohannesNakayama.github.io/content/projects.md

 The popular R library [`bibliometrix`](https://www.bibliometrix.org/home/) has a lot of useful tools to analyze large datasets of scientific publications as provided by databases such as Scopus.
 Surprisingly to me at the time, these do not include a tool to visualize or even analyze the citation relation, i.e., a directed graph where an edge (a, b) represents the relation "publication A cites publication B".
 I suspect that this is because this relation is not reliably provided by the major scientific publication databases.
-To me, the citation relation was the most interesting graph to analyze, so I built a tool where this it could be extracted from database outputs from Scopus, as well as some analysis tooling as described [here](https://arxiv.org/abs/cs/0309023).
+To me, the citation relation was the most interesting graph to analyze, so I built a tool where it could be extracted from database outputs from Scopus, as well as some analysis tooling as described [here](https://arxiv.org/abs/cs/0309023).

 ## SEMinR